aileen-byte/Team14/personal statements/Phillippa.md

 <img width="482" height="1344" alt="image" src="https://github.com/user-attachments/assets/874ddfd1-e4c8-4b4d-8c08-f636e6f44cae" />

-The Reg_file.sv was initially written by Venice but as a part of my debugging I decided to make a testbench in system verilog for our Reduced RISC-V CPU.
-I built the testbench to generates its own clock, applies deterministic and randomized test cases, and checks all register behaviours including x0 immutability, write-enable control, dual-port reads, and read-after-write timing.
-A large part of the work involved diagnosing why expected values weren’t being written or read, which led me to identify issues with initialisation, write-timing, and the testbench’s use of non-blocking assignments.
-By iterating through these problems and refining both the DUT and testbench, I achieved a fully passing suite of directed and fuzz tests.
-This process strengthened my understanding of synchronous vs asynchronous behaviour in the register file and improved my confidence in writing robust verification code.
-After the upgrade to the full CPU Venice made another testbench in C++ to ensure all our testbenches are consistant.
+The reg_file.sv module was initially written by Venice.
+As part of my debugging and verification work, I developed a dedicated SystemVerilog testbench for the register file used in our Reduced RISC-V CPU.
+The testbench generates its own clock, applies both deterministic and randomised test cases, and checks all key register behaviours, including x0 immutability, write-enable control, dual-port reads, and read-after-write timing.

+A significant part of this work involved diagnosing why expected values were not being written or read correctly.
+This led me to identify issues related to register initialisation, write timing, and the testbench’s use of non-blocking assignments.
+By iterating on both the DUT and the testbench, I achieved a fully passing suite of directed and fuzz tests.
+This process improved my understanding of synchronous versus asynchronous behaviour in a register file and strengthened my confidence in writing robust verification code.

-With the negedge-write change in the register file, all directed tests and random fuzz runs now pass.
-I also confirmed my results in GTKWave.
+Following a change to perform register writes on the negative clock edge, all directed tests and random fuzz runs now pass reliably.
+I also confirmed the corrected behaviour using GTKWave.

 # Debugging

 ### After Pipelining

-During the debugging stage of the project, I focused on integrating all modules into the pipelined CPU and ensuring they worked correctly together under Verilator.
-A large amount of time was spent resolving structural issues, such as inconsistent module naming, incorrect port widths, and implicit nets created by typos like `ALUoutW` vs. `ALUOutW`.
-I also identified wiring errors inside `top.sv` around PC control, instruction memory routing, and control-signal propagation between pipeline stages.
+During the debugging stage of the project, I focused on integrating all modules into the pipelined CPU and ensuring they operated correctly together under Verilator.
+A significant amount of time was spent resolving structural issues, including inconsistent module naming, incorrect port widths, and implicit nets created by typographical errors such as ALUoutW versus ALUOutW.
+I also identified and fixed wiring errors in top.sv related to PC control, instruction memory routing, and control-signal propagation between pipeline stages.

-Many warnings from undriven signals, unused nets, width mismatches, and asynchronous/synchronous reset conflicts helped uncover hidden design defects that weren’t caught by the unit testbenches.
-After cleaning these up, I corrected the testbench by removing leftover VBuddy calls so that it compiled and ran fully within the Verilator environment.
-Once the CPU executed the full F1 program successfully, I confirmed the behaviour visually using GTKWave, inspecting PC progression, instruction flow, and stable control signals across the pipeline stages.
-This debugging phase improved my understanding of how small structural mistakes cascade through a pipelined CPU, reinforcing the importance of consistent naming, complete default assignments, and careful pipeline wiring.
+Numerous warnings from undriven signals, unused nets, width mismatches, and asynchronous/synchronous reset conflicts helped uncover hidden design defects that were not caught by the unit testbenches.
+After addressing these issues, I updated the testbench by removing leftover VBuddy calls so that it compiled and ran cleanly in the Verilator environment.
+Once the CPU executed the full F1 program successfully, I verified correct behaviour using GTKWave, inspecting PC progression, instruction flow, and stable control signals across the pipeline stages.

+This debugging phase significantly improved my understanding of how small structural mistakes can cascade through a pipelined CPU, reinforcing the importance of consistent naming conventions, complete default assignments, and careful pipeline wiring.

 # Main Issues I found